Skip to main content

 export CW_GATEWAY_ENDPOINT="[GATEWAY-ENDPOINT]"

-The gateway’s public DNS record and TLS certificate provision asynchronously after the deployment reaches STATUS_READY and can take several minutes to fully resolve.
+The gateway’s public DNS record and TLS certificate provision asynchronously after the deployment reaches STATUS_READY and can take several minutes to resolve.
 If your first inference request fails with an SSL handshake error or DNS resolution failure, wait a few minutes and retry.

 Send an inference request